 When applying to join the next cohort of IT training nonprofit Tech Impact, “I told the interviewers that I wanted to be with likeminded individuals to get different ideas,” he said.
 “It’s always been me trying to figure out what I wanted.
 I want to poke other people’s minds that have the same interest as me and get what their experience is like.”

-While he’s work with tech professionally before, Young hopes to receive more hands-on training at Tech Impact relative to working with computer hardware, as well as building new relationships with his peers.
+While he’s worked with tech professionally before, Young hopes to receive more hands-on training at Tech Impact relative to working with computer hardware, as well as building new relationships with his peers.

 Of course, he’ll also be navigating that training — and then hopefully applying that training to a career — virtually.